A guide to making homemade pasta, according to professional chefs - CNN Underscored

 Dough is too sticky or too dry

-Especially if you are working without a scale, you may find that your dough is too dry or too sticky as you knead it and it’s not coming together into a smooth ball.
+Especially if you’re working without a scale, you may find that your dough is too dry or too sticky as you knead it and it’s not coming together into a smooth ball.
 “If you make fresh pasta and it turns out a little dry or crumbled, just add a touch more water.
 A little goes a long way,” says Irvine.
 If it’s too sticky, do the opposite: Add a little flour.
 In other words, you don’t have to be too worried about getting the mixture perfect the first time you mix it — you can adjust as you go.

 Not kneading enough